Biltmore Forest, NC Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Biltmore Forest is $321 per year, which is $63 more than the national average and $24 more than North Carolina's state average.
-Below we compare cities similar to Biltmore Forest:
+The tangible cost of violent crime is $321 per resident each year in Biltmore Forest, which is $63 more than the national average and $24 more than North Carolina's state average.
+The comparison below uses cities similar to Biltmore Forest:

 • In Enfield, NC, crime costs $1,060 per person, which is $739 more than in Biltmore Forest.